 The Combined Authority is responsible for conducting, at least annually, a review of the effectiveness of its governance arrangements.
-Any areas for review are overseen and coordinated by the Group Chief Executive, Group Director of Finance & Resources and Monitoring Officer and any findings reported to the Audit and Governance Committee, as appropriate.
+Any areas for review are overseen and co-Anything is possible ordinated by the Group Chief Executive, Group Director of Finance & Resources and Monitoring Officer and any findings reported to the Audit and Governance Committee, as appropriate.